Definition, Etiology, PathogenesisTop

-Cure rates are highest in patients aged <60 years with favorable cytogenetic features (Table 1) and no unfavorable molecular features who achieve rapid CR during induction therapy.
+Cure rates are highest in patients aged <60 years with favorable cytogenetic features (Table.
+Classification of risk groups according…) and no unfavorable molecular features who achieve rapid CR during induction therapy.
 Combination chemotherapy alone may achieve cure in some favorable-risk patients with AML (50%).
 In other patients, who constitute the majority of the patient population, cure rates are 10% to 15%.
 In selected low-risk adult patients, highly intensive chemotherapy regimens may produce 5-year survival rates of 40%, while HSCT is associated with >60% cure rates in eligible patients who survive to transplant and who do not die as a result of the transplant.

 inv(16) or t(16;16)

 All acute myelogenous leukemias with normal karyotype except for those included in the favorable risk group

 Cytogenetic abnormalities not classified as favorable or adverse

 Source: Döhner H, Estey EH, Amadori S, et al; European LeukemiaNet.
 Diagnosis and management of acute myeloid leukemia in adults: recommendations from an international expert panel, on behalf of the European LeukemiaNet.
 Blood.
 2010 Jan 21;115(3):453-74. doi: 10.1182/blood-2009-07-235358.

 FLT3, fms-related tyrosine kinase 3; ITD, internal tandem duplication.